heptarch/heptarch.github.io/projects.md

 Creative applied research needs both.
 Collecting our observations so far, we can tentatively list some ways that Bell made it happen:
 - Academic freedom
+- Emphasis on focus
+- Material security
 - Clear and robust division of labour
 - Stimulating domain of application
-- Enforced focus
-- Enforced cross-disciplinar interaction
+- Enforced cross-disciplinary interaction